marekdano/padraigobrien.github.io/src/posts/2020/05/hybrid-wfh-exclusion.md

 We learned from having a hybrid workforce that it is best to have one process for everyone, and that process optimises for remote people.
 When doing meetings, office-based people should do them at your desk.
 Invest in good headsets for each employee, QC35 were good, Jabra headsets are also good.
-Improving video is not so important as most laptops have good built-in  camera's Stay away from using meeting rooms with a big tv and starfish phones.
+Improving video is not so important as most laptops have good built-in  camera's.

+Stay away from using meeting rooms with a big tv and starfish phones.
 It can lead to excluding the remote people due to the dynamics mentioned above.